-This paper is organised as follows: in Section \ref{sec:observations_data_redicton}, we discuss the data reduction pipeline, outlining the pre-processing that we did on raw data before using it in our analysis.
-Section \ref{sec:methods_overall} describes our point-spread-function (PSF) matching algorithm for spaxel spectra and the methods that we used for fitting emission lines in the datacube, both spaxel-by-spaxel, as well as by extracting from custom apertures.
-Section \ref{sec:results_general} also illustrates various parts of our analysis and highlights key results.
-Section \ref{sec:discussion_general} discusses the most probable nature of the MACS0647-JD system based on its resolved star formation histories, gas kinematics and ISM properties.
+This paper is organised as follows.
+In Section \ref{sec:observations_data_redicton}, we discuss the data reduction pipeline, outlining the pre-processing applied to the raw data before using it in our analysis.
+Section \ref{sec:methods_overall} describes our point-spread-function (PSF) matching algorithm for spaxel spectra and the methods that we used to fit emission lines in the datacube, both spaxel by spaxel, as well as in spectra extracted from custom apertures.
+Section \ref{sec:results_general} also presents various components of our analysis and highlights the key results.
+Section \ref{sec:discussion_general} discusses the most probable nature of the MACS0647-JD system based on its resolved star formation histories, gas kinematics, and ISM properties.
 Our conclusions are outlined in Section \ref{sec:conclusions}.
-We assume a flat \textLambda CDM cosmology with $H_0 = 67.4$~\kms~Mpc$^{-1}$ and $\Omega_\mathrm{m}=0.315$ \citep{planck+2020}, giving a physical scale of 4.2~kpc~arcsec$^{-1}$ at redshift $z=10.17$ (before applying the lensing correction), corresponding to 1.5~kpc~arcsec$^{-1}$ in the source plane (with our assumed magnification of $\mu\sim8$).
-Stellar masses are total stellar mass formed, assuming a \citet{chabrier2003} initial mass function (IMF), integrated between 0.1 and 120~\Msun.
-All magnitudes are in the AB system: $\rm AB \ mag=31.4-2.5\times\log F_{\rm nJy}$ \citep{oke+gunn1983} and all EWs are in the rest frame, with negative EW corresponding to line emission.
+We assume a flat \textLambda CDM cosmology with $H_0 = 67.4$~\kms~Mpc$^{-1}$ and $\Omega_\mathrm{m}=0.315$ \citep{planck+2020}, giving a physical scale of 4.2~kpc~arcsec$^{-1}$ at a redshift of $z=10.17$ (before applying the lensing correction), corresponding to 1.5~kpc~arcsec$^{-1}$ in the source plane (for our assumed magnification of $\mu\sim8$).
+Stellar masses refer to the total stellar masses formed, assuming a \citet{chabrier2003} initial mass function (IMF), integrated between 0.1 and 120~\Msun.
+All magnitudes are in the AB system: $\rm AB \ mag=31.4-2.5\times\log F_{\rm nJy}$ \citep{oke+gunn1983}, and all EWs are in the rest frame, with negative EWs corresponding to line emission.
 All the logarithms in this paper are base-10 logarithms: $\log \equiv \log_{10}$.